PLANNING WITH TRUSTS

 CREDIT SHELTER TRUSTS

-A Credit Shelter Trust (also known as a "Bypass Trust") is designed to allow a married couple to maximize the use of the applicable estate tax exemption(s) and avoid the payment of state and federal estate taxes.
+A Credit Shelter Trust is designed to allow a married couple to maximize the use of the applicable estate tax exemption(s) and minimize the payment of state and federal estate taxes.
 Upon the death of the first spouse, the amount that would be taxable (based on the tax laws at the time of death) is placed into the Trust.
-The surviving spouse can receive income from the Trust during the duration of his/her lifetime and, upon the surviving spouse's death, the Trust principal will pass on to the children (or other designated beneficiaries) tax-free.
+The surviving spouse may receive income from the Trust during the duration of his/her lifetime and, upon the surviving spouse's death, the Trust principal will pass on to the children (or other designated beneficiaries) tax-free.

 Like the Credit Shelter Trust, the Disclaimer Trust enables a married couple to minimize estate taxes.
 However, the Disclaimer Trust provides the surviving spouse with the flexibility to ascertain, at the time of the first spouse’s death, what amount of the assets, if any, should fund the Disclaimer Trust.
 As long as the notice of disclaimer is timely exercised by the Executor of the first spouse’s estate, the Disclaimer Trust would enable the surviving spouse to minimize, or completely eliminate, any estate tax liability.